 As such, we recommend setting up an exclusion/suppression segment for repeated soft bounces in much the same way that you would for inactive recipients.

-Step 4: help your customers to unsubscribe
+Help your customers to unsubscribe

 If all those extra people on that poor horse had realized that things were not going as they wished and dismounted on their own accord, the folk song would have had a much happier ending.